Harvey-Lab-UW/Radcliffe_etal_2024_FEM/README.md

 **plot_level_data.csv**

 This file contains information aggregated at the plot-level, including predictor variables, field-measured response variables, and modelled response variables.
-These data are presented in 'long' format for easy processing with tidyverse() functions in R.  The following columns are included:
+These data are presented in 'long' format for easy processing with Tidyverse functions in R.  The following columns are included:

 * **plot**: unique identifier for plot, presented as unit_number.
 * **period**: period of data collection: pre-treatment (2000-2001), and long-term (2019-2020, 13-18 years after treatment).